Best Composting Toilets for Tiny Homes (2025 Guide)

 Are there environmental benefits to composting toilets?

 Yes.
 Composting and waterless systems reduce freshwater use and limit strain on septic or sewer systems.
-They're popular in off-grid setups and regions with water restrictions.
+They're popular in off-grid setups with solar power systems and regions with water restrictions.
+Many tiny homeowners pair them with efficient solar kits for a complete eco-friendly bathroom solution.

 What maintenance should I plan for?